 - Plenty of good-quality underwear and bras

-- Two or three pairs of khakis and two or three pairs of comfortable pants for leisure and travel (with belts)
+- Two or three pairs of dress slacks/chinos for work and two or three pairs of comfortable pants for leisure and travel (with belts)

-- One dressy outfit (a sports coat and a tie for men, a dress/skirt for women)
+- One dressy outfit (a sport-coat and a tie/dress)

 - Lightweight raincoat

-- Winter coat, gloves, hat, and scarf (all can be bought/made in-country but not at all sites)
+- Winter coat, gloves, hat, and scarf (these items could also be purchased in China)

-- One pair of sneakers (brand names are available locally, but not at American prices)
+- One to two pairs of sneakers (brand names are available locally, but not at US prices)

 - One pair of dress shoes (sturdy, comfortable, warm for winter)

-- One pair of sturdy sandals (leather is recommended) to wear in the warm season
+- One pair of sturdy sandals or slip on shoes (leather is recommended) (optional for summer)

 Personal Hygiene and Toiletry Items

-- Deodorant (spray and aerosol can be found, but stick/gel is difficult)
+- Extra deodorant is strongly recommended (spray and aerosol can be found, but stick/gel is difficult)